felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 more than ever, when I speak to friends and colleagues, I feel valued and genuinely interesting.

-Yet, I am *overcoming* learning anxiety.
-I am not done, and probably never will be.
-I am *learning* that pain can be leveraged.
-I am *starting* to believe that the only real failure is not to learn from failure.
-I am *beginning* to see fear as a compass that guides us toward the path that will make us grow.
+Still, I am *overcoming* learning anxiety.
+I'm not done, and probably never will be.
+I'm *learning* that pain can be leveraged.
+I'm *starting* to believe that the only real failure is not to learn from failure.
+I'm *beginning* to see fear as a compass that guides us toward the path that will make us grow.
 I'm still scared of exams, and I honestly still fear getting fired from time to time!
 Some things are unfortunately part of life.
 What I learned is that by arming